fightling/jobber/README.md

 Start tracking at specific time in past:

     $ jobber -s 12:00
+    Starting new job:
+        Pos: 1
+      Start: Tue Oct 08 2013, 12:00

+*The absolute time is interpreted as like it is within +/-12 hours.
+ So if it's currently 8:00h, 21:00 will be yesterday.
+17:00 would be in future.*

 Start tracking at absolute date and time:

     $ jobber -s 10/30/2013,12:00

+Equivalents are:

+    $ jobber -s 30.10.2013,12:00
+    $ jobber -s 12:00,10/30/2013
+    $ jobber -s 12:00,30.10.2013

 Start tracking at relative time:

     $ jobber -s 5h-

+Giving a number followed by a "h" or "m" and a "+" or "-" the resulting time will be calculated by a distance in hours or minutes from now.

 End time tracking
 -----------------